-"Nothing is impossible" was etched on the blade measuring just a tenth of a millimetre.
-The precision engraving means the letters are invisible to the naked eye and can only be read using a medical microscope when at a 400 times magnification.
+The precision engraving means the letters are invisible to the naked eye and can only be read using a medical microscope when at a 400 times magnification, measuring just a tenth of a millimetre.
 It took 64 year old Graham Short around 150 attempts before he was able to complete it.

 The ability to engrave at such a level requires almost superhuman effort and dedication to remain completely still.
 Mr Short was only able to work at night, when traffic vibrations were at a minimum.
 His right arm was bound to the arm of his chair to minimise unwanted movement and he used a stethoscope to monitor his heart, only writing the letters between beats.

 It took seven months, working from midnight to 5.30am most nights to do the engraving.
 On a good night he’d manage three minuscule letters.
 The Wilkinson’s Sword blade, engraved by the copper and steel engraver, is now available to buy, for a whopping £47,500.

 “I honestly think this is as small as it’s possible to with the human hand.
 Since I started engraving in the early 1960s, I’ve always wanted to engrave smaller than anyone else in the world and now I think I’ve done it,” he told The Telegraph.